freshlysqueezedgames/hermes/README.md

 6. You Subscribe to events, not actions
 7. You can declare as many events as you like inside your reducers
 8. Hermes is child-first.
 Meaning it will reduce at the bottom-most nodes and then iterate up their path back towards the root.
+9. Actions are executed in the order they are submitted, and are asynchronous.

 ## Hermes Class